Caledonia and Wind Point residential developments progressing

 Wind Point

-A 3-acre “outlot” (known as outlot one) is separated from the two acres that are to be developed into four single family home lots.
+Deepwood Estates: A 3-acre “outlot” (known as Outlot 1) is separated from the two acres that are to be developed into four single-family home lots.

 The Deepwood Estates have been platted into a four-lot subdivision and construction has begun on the west.